 In addition, this policy may be updated in light of operational feedback to ensure our arrangements for dealing with suspected cases of malpractice and maladministration remain effective.

-If you would like to feedback any views please contact us via the details provided at the end of this policy.
+If you have any comments or feedback, please contact us via the details provided at the end of this policy.

 Definition of Malpractice